m3o/m3o-cloud/README.md

 ## How it Works

-M3O is built on existing public cloud infrastructure with managed kubernetes along with our own [infrastructure automation](https://github.com/m3o/platform) and abstraction layer.
-We host the open source [Micro](https://github.com/micro/micro) project as the base Cloud OS and use it to power all the [Services](https://github.com/micro/services), which are also open source.
+M3O is built on existing public cloud infrastructure with managed kubernetes along with our own [infrastructure automation](https://github.com/m3o/platform) and abstraction layer for existing public APIs.
+We host the open source [Micro](https://github.com/micro/micro) project as our base Cloud OS and use it to power all the [Micro Services](https://github.com/micro/services), which provide simpler building blocks for existing cloud primitives.

-We then have our own custom dev UX on top and [backend](https://github.com/m3o/backend) for management.
+We then host our own custom dev UX on top and a [backend](https://github.com/m3o/backend) as the management control plane.

 ## Development